wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

 This feature con be used to push policy files to agents in defined groups.
 By default, every agent belongs to the *default* group, so we can use this group as example.

-In order to push a new policy from the manager it should be placed in the directory: ``/var/ossec/etc/shared/default``, ensure the policy owner is `ossec`.
+In order to push a new policy from the manager it should be placed in the directory ``/var/ossec/etc/shared/default``, and be owned by user `ossec`.

 In addition, to push configuration, the same strategy applies.
 For instance, in order to add a policy, add a block like the following to the ``/var/ossec/etc/shared/default/agent.conf`` as per the
 :ref:`example<ossec_conf_enable_policy>`.